 Bank of America Corp.
-(BAC) Chief Executive Officer Brian T. Moynihan said that while credit hasn’t been overextended, an overly rapid rise in interest rates may rattle markets.
+(BAC:US) Chief Executive Officer Brian T. Moynihan said that while credit hasn’t been overextended, an overly rapid rise in interest rates may rattle markets.

 Bond prices will decline as rates go up, which shouldn’t be a problem for long-term investors who matched holdings against future liabilities, Moynihan said today in a Bloomberg Television interview.
 Disruptions might come if the change happens too quickly, Moynihan told Bloomberg’s Erik Schatzker after appearing on a panel discussion at the World Economic Forum in Davos, Switzerland.